gandie/interfaces-docker/README.md

 * IP-Distribution for containers is not stable.
     * This makes it impossbile to tell where haproxy is running.
     * This is why the containers print their network-info on startup
+* Postgres isn't prepared with a database on startup
 * Many more.
 Keep adding to this list by opening issues please